benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 Keep in mind the following:

 - Performance tests at high volumes should never be done in production
-- Calling **Request a Checkout Submit** in production can result in actual Nike orders being sent for fulfillment, and actual payment methods being authorized and/or charged.
+- Calling **Request a Checkout Submit** in production can result in actual orders being sent for fulfillment, and actual payment methods being authorized and/or charged.
   Proceed with caution